stankovics/stankovics/README.md

 </h4>
 <br>

-- :telescope: I’m a front-end web developer specializing in WordPress.
+ :telescope: I’m a front-end web developer specializing in WordPress.
 I create successful responsive websites that are fast, easy to use, and built with best practices.
 The main area of my expertise is front-end development, HTML, CSS, JS.

-- :eyeglasses: My main focus on website/online store is to transform as many visitors as possible into customers by designing and developing unique, target audience-friendly, and eye-catching website.
-Consumers should have zero difficulties in finding the products they want.

 </div>